gabelepoudre/MinecraftSHS/README.md

 I'm sure there is lots of missing QOL and outright bugs, but it works for me

 ### TODO
-- auto 4:00am restarts (with backup just in case)
+- auto 4:00am (local?) restarts (with backup just in case)
-- delete backups more than 48 hours old
+- delete runtime backups more than 48 hours old
+- update backups need to be sorted by world name
+- arbitrary on-start commands